arthurmco/tcpl/book/chapter1.md

 # Exercise 1-1

-> Run this program in your system.
-Experiment to let some parts out to see what
-> error messages you get.
+Run this program in your system.
+Experiment to let some parts out to see what eror messages you get.

 # `a.out` test